What Is a Rim Joist?

 The joists that are used to make the ceiling and the joists that are used to make the floor are formulated by using lumber of different sizes.
 It can be either a different-sized 2x standard lamb or engineered lumber.

-After the framing work is all done, using plywood subfloor material floor joists are covered, and then for finishing, flooring like wood, carpet, or tiles is used.
+After the framing work is all done, using plywood subfloor material floor joist rim board is covered, and then for finishing, flooring like wood, carpet, or tiles is used.

 The space between the joists in the center is a minimum of 16 inches.
 A Rim joist is a structure that is made of wooden material.

-Rim joists are made to give additional stability and strength to the other joists used in the floor frame.
+Rim joists, also known as band joist vs rim joist, are made to give additional stability and strength to the other joists used in the floor frame.
 Both ends of a joist typically are nailed into somewhere in the rim joists.

 What Are Rim Joists For?